WilhelmK109/clinic-database/README.md

 # 📖 [Clinic database] <a name="about-project"></a>

-In this milestone of the project, I have created a clinic database based on a schema diagram.
+Given a database diagram, interpret it, and implement the SQL needed to build that database.

-**[Clinic database]** is a database that will track and store patients information.
+**[Clinic database]** is a database that will store patients information.

 ## 🛠 Built With <a name="built-with"></a>